BladeFireLight/WindowsImageTools/README.md

 PARAMETERS
     -Path <String>
-        Path to VHDX

-    -WIMPath <String>
-        Path to WIM used to populate VHDX

-    -Index <Int32>
-        Index of image inside of WIM (Default 1) index is valid

-    -Unattend <String>
-        Path to file to copy inside of VHDX as C:\unattent.xml
+        Path to the new VHDX file (Must end in .vhdx)

     -Size <UInt64>
-        Size in Bytes from 25GB - 64TB (Default 40GB)
+        Size in Bytes (Default 40B)

     -Dynamic [<SwitchParameter>]
         Create Dynamic disk

-    -BlockSizeBytes <UInt32>
-        Block Size (Default 2MB)

-    -LogicalSectorSizeBytes <UInt32>
-        Logical Sector size of 512 or 4098 bytes (Default 512)

-    -PhysicalSectorSizeBytes <UInt32>
-        Phisical Sector size of 512 or 4096 bytes (Default 512)
+    -VHDFormat <String>
+        Specifies whether to create a VHD or VHDX formatted Virtual Hard Disk.
+        The default is AUTO, which will create a VHD if using the BIOS disk layout or VHDX if using UEFI or WindowsToGo layouts.
+The extention in -path must match.

+    -DiskLayout <String>
+        Specifies whether to build the image for BIOS (MBR), UEFI (GPT), or WindowsToGo (MBR).
+        Generation 1 VMs require BIOS (MBR) images.
+Generation 2 VMs require UEFI (GPT) images.
+        Windows To Go images will boot in UEFI or BIOS

-    -Recovery [<SwitchParameter>]
+    -RecoveryTools [<SwitchParameter>]
-        Create the Recovery Partition (Pet vs Cattle)
+        Create the Recovery Environment Tools Partition.
+Only valid on UEFI layout

+    -RecoveryImage [<SwitchParameter>]
+        Create the Recovery Environment Tools and Recovery Image Partitions.
+Only valid on UEFI layout

-    -Force [<SwitchParameter>]
+    -force [<SwitchParameter>]
-        Force overwrite of vhdx
+        Force the overwrite of existing files

+    -SourcePath <String>
+        Path to WIM or ISO used to populate VHDX

+    -Index <Int32>
+        Index of image inside of WIM (Default 1)

+    -Unattend <String>
+        Path to file to copy inside of VHD(X) as C:\unattent.xml

+    -NativeBoot [<SwitchParameter>]
+        Native Boot does not have the boot code inside the VHD(x) it must exist on the physical disk.

+    -Feature <String[]>
+        Features to turn on (in DISM format)

+    -Driver <String[]>
+        Path to drivers to inject

+    -Package <String[]>
+        Path of packages to install via DSIM

     -WhatIf [<SwitchParameter>]